-The Nenggao Historic Trail is wonderful hike deep into the Taiwan’s Central Mountain Range.
+The Nenggao Historic Trail is a wonderful hike deep into Taiwan’s Central Mountain Range.
 The trail was first used by aboriginal tribes for travel and trade.
-As the Japanese began to expand their influence in Taiwan during the occupation era, the route was expanded and garrisoned.
+During the Japanese occupation era, the route was expanded and garrisoned.
 Finally in the 1950s it was used by the Taipower Company to build the east-west transmission lines.
 Nowadays the trial has been given over to hikers and cyclists alike and makes for a great 2/3 day hike.

-The Nenggao Historic Trail is a fairly tough hike.
+The Nenggao Historic Trail is one of Taiwan’s easier high mountain hikes, but still quite tough.
 Each day we will walk for around 8 hours, with large packs on day 1.
-There is some exposure to heights and high altitude..
+There is some exposure to heights and high altitude.
 A good level of fitness is required.

-The first night’s accommodation is in Wushe.
-We stay at a small B&B.
+The first night’s accommodation is in a basic hot spring hotel in Lushan.

 Private transportation is provided from anywhere in Taipei or the Taipei/Taoyuan Airport to the mountain.
 Pickups in other locations can be arranged, sometimes for a small extra fee.
 Vehicles are insured; Drivers are licensed; and traffic rules are obeyed.